10 Things You Didn’t Know About Melania Trump

 Designers usually clamor to dress the First Lady, but the political campaigns were so polarized that some fashion designers took a political stance and said they would refuse to dress Melania Trump.
 Tommy Hilfiger and others took the opposite position, saying that designers “should be proud” to dress the First Lady.
 Melania wore Ralph Lauren at the inauguration, noting that as her husband transformed American politics, so had Ralph Lauren transformed American fashion.

-[Features Image by Aaron P. Bernstein/Getty Images]
+[Featured Image by Aaron P. Bernstein/Getty Images]